Tips for Dealing with Tiredness and Exhaustion

 Seize Opportunities for Catch-Up

-If you are running extremely low on energy, sometimes creating or taking advantage of opportunities can help us to catch-up on sleep and rest.
+When we are running extremely low on energy, sometimes creating or taking advantage of opportunities can help us to catch-up on sleep and rest.

 Also, don’t feel guilty or ashamed for asking for help or taking it from those who have already offered.
 If someone you know and trust offers to run an errand for you or look after the kids for just a few hours after work or on the weekend, this may be exactly what you need to boost your energy levels and return to a sense of ‘normal’.

-I know that there are a hundred and one things to do or enjoy after the kids have gone to bed… and whilst self-care during this time is SO important, so too is sleep: super important.
+For a parent, there are a hundred and one things to do or enjoy after the kids have gone to bed… and whilst self-care during this time is SO important, so too is sleep: super important.